-Only holders of the Company's Common Stock (the "Common Stock") and holders of the Company's Class A Convertible Preferred Stock-Series 3 (the "Series 3 Preferred Stock"), whose names appear of record on the books of the Company at the close of business on February 16, 2009, are entitled to vote at the Annual Meeting.
-On that date, there were 25,791,825 shares of Common Stock and 276,058 shares of Series 3 Preferred Stock outstanding.

-Each share of Common Stock and each share of Series 3 Preferred Stock is entitled to one vote on each matter to be presented at the Annual Meeting.
+Only holders of the Company's Common Stock, par value \$0.01 per share (the "Common Stock"), whose names appear of record on the books of the Company at the close of business on February 15, 2010, are entitled to vote at the Annual Meeting.
+On that date, there were 27,499,980 shares of Common Stock outstanding.
+Each share of Common Stock is entitled to one vote on each matter to be presented at the Annual Meeting.